keithlee96/object-set-js/README.md

-This module was built to share the same interface as the Set datastructure, but designed to handle objects.
-It compares elements using lodash's isEqual() operator.
+This module was built to share the same interface as the Set datastructure, but designed to handle objects, using recursive deep object comparisons.
 [The official mozilla Set object documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) is applicable to ObjectSet.
 The only main disadvantage of this ObjectSet implementation is that **ObjectSet does not keep track of insertion order**.
 All operations defined in the official Set documentation have been implemented in ObjectSet.
 As you can see below, the documentation for ObjectSet is almost identical to that of Set.

 ### ObjectSet Properties